Greece Struggles To Tame Wildfires Raging For A Sixth Day - UrduPoint

 A third large fire was in Boeotia, north of Athens, where a 1,000-year-old UNESCO-listed Byzantine monastery, Hosios Loukas, narrowly escaped destruction on Wednesday.

+A shepherd lost his life in the fires in Boeotia on Monday.

-The greater Athens area, alongside Boeotia and the island of Evia were Greek regions most at risk of new fire outbreaks Thursday, the civil protection ministry said.
+The greater Athens area -- alongside Boeotia and the island of Evia -- were the Greek regions most at risk of new fire outbreaks Thursday, the civil protection ministry said.

 The hot and dry conditions that increase the fire risk will persist until Friday, according to meteorologists.

-"It's an unprecedented situation, this is not a figure of speech," he said.

-Greek fire department spokesman Yiannis Artopios on Wednesday said 60 firefighters had been hurt in operations.
+Fire department spokesman Artopios said Wednesday that 60 firefighters had been hurt in operations.

-The fires have burned over 60,000 hectares (148,000 acres) in northern Greece and another 5,000 hectares west of Athens, according to estimates from the national observatory of forest fires operated by Aristotle University in Thessaloniki.
+The fires have burned more than 120,000 hectares of land across Greece in 2023 until Wednesday, according to estimates from the National Observatory.